Learn How To Make Iced Coffee At Home: An Easy And Delicious Recipe

 In a general sense, iced coffee is the category of any coffee beverage you drink cold instead of hot.
 This umbrella category includes normal hot coffee that you cool down (and drink with ice) and cold brew iced coffee that never uses hot water.
 Some might even consider the iced Americano in this general category.

-So even though cold brew is technically different than iced coffee, to simplify homemade iced coffee, we will consider them the same overall beverage.
+So even though cold brew is technically different than iced coffee, to simplify homemade iced coffee, I am considering them the same overall beverage.

 So what exactly is cold brew coffee, and how is it different from regular hot coffee?
 When you make iced coffee from regular hot coffee, you wait several hours for the coffee’s temperature to drop so that serving it over ice doesn’t cause too much melting.